 The Burnout Society: Are We Slaves to Productivity?

 How many times, by the end of the day, do you find yourself feeling like you haven’t had a moment’s rest?
-The day comes to an end and, despite the fact that you’ve been continually active, you feel like you havn’t done enough or managed to achieve everything you wanted to.
+The day comes to an end and, even though you’ve been continually active, you feel like you haven’t done enough or managed to achieve everything you wanted to.

 Self-demand is always present in your mind.
 You think you should do better, try harder, and that you don’t put in enough effort.
 If this is how you feel, it’s because we’re all living in ‘the burnout society’.